solliancenet/microsoft-mysql-developer-guide/pandoc/temp/mysql-developer-guide.md

 ### Resource health

-It is important to know if the MySQL service has experience a downtime and the related details.
+It is essential to know if the MySQL service has experienced a downtime and the related details.
 Resource health can assist with this information.
-If you need additional assistance, there is a helpful contact support link available.
+If you need additional assistance, a helpful contact support link available.

 ![][41]